-Project incentives cannot exceed 50% of the project cost for eligible measure(s) or 100% of each measure cost.
-Total incentives are capped at \$1,000,000 for all projects, per account per year.
+Clean Heat incentives cannot exceed 50% of the project costs of the eligible Clean Heat measure(s) or 100% of each eligible measure's cost.
+Total Clean Heat incentives are capped at \$1,000,000 for all projects, per account per year.